YunfangHou/UoL-ics-file-generator/README.md

 ## FAQ
 ### Q: Is there any application with a user interface?
-A: No. It can only run on IDE or terminal.
+A: No. It can only run on IDE.
 You can fork this repo and make a UI if you like.

 ### Q: Is network needed?
 A: Yes.